CDDelta/quizd/README.md

 First, build the app using `ng build --prod`, then deploy it on the Arweave permaweb using `arweave deploy dist/quizd/index.html --key-file path/to/arweave-key.json --package`.

-To test the app packaging, run `arweave package dist/quizd/index.html dist/quizd-packaged/index.html` and serve the resulting package using `http-server ./dist/quizd-packaged`.
+To test the app packaging, run `npm run package` and serve the resulting package using `http-server ./dist/quizd-packaged`.